Green Impact: reducing SEAS' environmental impact

 Catering platters are sent back to the catering department to be re-used.
 Envelopes are used again where possible and unwanted furniture is found a new home.

-Waste is placed in either the blue bins for paper and card or the grey bins for general waste and these can be found throughout the department.
-The unseparated general waste is taken to a Materials Recovery Facility (MRF) where over 80% is recycled.
-The University is aiming for a target of 90% of waste recycled by July 2015.
+Waste is placed in either the blue bins for paper, card, cans, glass and plastic or the grey bins for general waste and these can be found throughout the department.
+The unseparated general waste is taken to a Materials Recovery Facility (MRF) where around 90% is recycled.
 Printer toner cartridges are collected by the University along with batteries, electrical equipment and confidential waste.

 Staff are encouraged to avoid domestic air travel in favour of the train and consider walking and public transport for local journeys and the commute to work.
 Visitors are also encouraged to use public transport to get to the University.

-For more information on all of The University of Sheffield's corporate social responsibility initiatives please see the BeCause webpages at: http://www.sheffield.ac.uk/because
+For more information on all of The University of Sheffield's corporate social responsibility initiatives please see: https://www.sheffield.ac.uk/about/sustainability

 SEAS Green Impact Champion